kabisa/terraform-datadog-kubernetes/README.md

 ## Pod Ready

+A pod may be running but not available, meaning it is not ready and able to accept traffic.
+This is normal during certain circumstances, such as when a pod is newly launched or when a change is made and deployed to the specification of that pod.
+But if you see spikes in the number of unavailable pods, or pods that are consistently unavailable, it might indicate a problem with their configuration.\nhttps://www.datadoghq.com/blog/monitoring-kubernetes-performance-metrics/

 | variable                    | default                                  | required | description                      |
 |-----------------------------|------------------------------------------|----------|----------------------------------|
 | pod_ready_enabled           | True                                     | No       |                                  |